-3.3.5 Category 5: Waste
+Category 5: Waste

-Emissions arising from the various waste streams generated including the treatment of wastewater at each asset is captured under Category 5.
+This category covers the emissions arising from the various waste streams generated, including the treatment of wastewater, at each asset.

-- Emissions from waste includes emissions of landfilled, recycled, composted, or incinerated commercial waste, including metals, plastics, paper and cardboard, and organic materials.
-Data is collected with regarding the weight (tonnes or short tons) of each waste type disposed of under each method and calculate emissions using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA. - Emissions arising from the supply of water to assets represents the energy required to transport the water from potable mains to the asset location and treatment for consumption.
-Data is collected regarding the volume (litres or US gallons) of potable water purchased and calculate emissions using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA.
+• Emissions from waste includes emissions of landfilled, recycled, composted, or incinerated commercial waste, including metals, plastics, paper and cardboard, and organic materials.
+Data is collected regarding the weight (tonnes or short tons) of each waste type disposed of under each method and emissions are calculated using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA (2020).

+Emissions arising from the supply of water to assets represents the energy required to transport the water from potable mains to the asset location and treatment for consumption.
+Data is collected regarding the volume (litres or US gallons) of potable water purchased and emissions are calculated using emission factors from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA (2020).